cirosantilli/x86-assembly-cheat/x86-64/calling-convention.md

         Floating point arguments are passed through the %xmm0 to %xmm7 registers present in Intel's SSE2, which must be part of every x86-64 implementation.

         Linux system calls [use R10 is used instead of RCX](http://stackoverflow.com/questions/2535989/what-are-the-calling-conventions-for-unix-linux-system-calls-on-x86-64), Mac's [are unchanged](https://developer.apple.com/library/mac/documentation/DeveloperTools/Conceptual/LowLevelABI/140-x86-64_Function_Calling_Conventions/x86_64.html)

+        Parameters only need to be pushed to the stack to allow for recursion or calling other functions, and this is done on the callee.
+So compilers can optimize and only use the registers if possible.

     -   variable argument functions like printf, `rax` must contain the number of vector (SSE / AVX) varargs: <http://stackoverflow.com/questions/6212665/why-is-eax-zeroed-before-a-call-to-printf>